-A proposed utility installation within the right of way of a highway that passes through public park lands, as described under 23 USC 138, shall include comments from the agencies having jurisdiction over the land through which the highway passes.
+A proposed utility installation within the right-of-way of a highway that passes through public park lands, as described under 23 USC 138, shall include comments from the agencies having jurisdiction over the land through which the highway passes.

 3.23.
-Section-Line Right-of-Way
+Section Line Right-of-Way

-Utility permits are required only for section-line right of ways either used or proposed to be used by DOT&PF.
-The DOT&PF Statewide Transportation Improvement Program (STIP) and other long range planning documents should be researched to determine if there are proposed uses of the section-line right of way.
+Utility permits are required only for section-line rights-of-way either used or proposed to be used by DOT&PF.
+The DOT&PF Statewide Transportation Improvement Program (STIP) and other long range planning documents should be researched to determine if there are proposed uses of the sectionline right-of-way.

-Before a utility permit is issued, the Department must be satisfied that a section-line right of way exists at the location of the proposed utility installation.
-The applicant shall provide proof of the existence of the right of way.
+Before a utility permit is issued, the Department must be satisfied that a section line right-of-way exists at the location of the proposed utility installation.
+The applicant shall provide proof of the existence of the right-of-way.